TheAccidentalTeacher/Novel-generator-october-2025/README.md

 ## Overview

-The **Somers Novel Generator** is a full-stack application deployed entirely on **Railway** that leverages OpenAI models to generate complete novels.
+**Let's Write a Book** is a full-stack application deployed entirely on **Railway** that leverages OpenAI models to generate complete novels.
 This simplified deployment approach eliminates CORS issues, reduces complexity, and provides a single URL for both frontend and backend.
 The system features real-time progress updates, robust error handling, and cost optimization.

 ---